Are you planning a 2-day Great Ocean Road itinerary, but not sure where to start? You’ve come to the right place!

-My Australia trip was all about ticking off dream destinations from my travel bucket list, and considering my best friend was based in Melbourne for 6 weeks for an internship, how could we not explore the Great Ocean Road?
+My Australia trip was all about ticking off dream destinations from my travel bucket list, and considering my best friend was based in Melbourne for 6-week for an internship, how could we not explore the Great Ocean Road?

 We did a weekend road trip on the Great Ocean Road since she then had to be back at work Monday morning, and found it to be the perfect amount of time to see all the main stops on the Great Ocean Road.

 This Great Ocean Road 2-day itinerary will show you all the best things to do and the best places to stop at when you do a Great Ocean Road self-drive road trip.

 - 1 Our Great Ocean Road self drive itinerary

 - 5 Some road trip essentials